Life Design

 This isn't always immediately possible — especially if you're inside a structure you didn't design and can't easily change.
 But even small shifts accumulate.
 Delegating one red-zone task.
 Claiming one morning a week for deep work in your green zone.
 Saying no to a project that would require sustained work against your nature.

-The principle of low friction living applies directly here: instead of relying on willpower to push through, design a life where the right things happen more easily.
-That means building in proximity to your strengths, and building in distance from the activities that consistently drain you for mediocre returns.
+The principle of life redesign applies directly here: instead of relying on willpower to push through, design your days so the right things happen more easily.
+That means building in proximity to your strengths, and creating distance from activities that consistently drain you for mediocre returns.

-Working in your weakness zone is not virtuous.
+Working against your strengths is not virtuous.
 It's just expensive.